OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/coin_market_chart.md

 ---
 title: coin_market_chart
-description: The page provides details about the 'coin_market_chart' function in the OpenBB crypto module.
+description: "The page provides details about the 'coin_market_chart' function in the" OpenBB crypto module.
 This function fetches and displays coin prices based on specified parameters.
 keywords: